UsabilityEngineering/uxportfolio-Mscheer75/journal-01/READNE.md

 ![menu3](https://raw.githubusercontent.com/UsabilityEngineering/uxportfolio-Mscheer75/master/assets/trainsimmenu3.png)

 I navigated back to the menu menu and hit “Quick drive”, but all there was, was a random button.
 No way to choose what to drive.
+So much for "customize your experience".
 Just click and hope you get something you wanted.
 So I navigated to “Standard”.

 ![menu4](https://raw.githubusercontent.com/UsabilityEngineering/uxportfolio-Mscheer75/master/assets/trainSimMenu4.png)